sf-wdi-22-23/modules-22/w06-ruby/d2-homework/readme.md

 ```

 Adding the class variable was easy enough.
 Next, we'll define a getter for it using the keyword `self`.
 We will explore `self` more during the next several days.
-For now, know that if you place the word `self` next to a method name, it places the method on the class instead of on a n instance of the class.
+For now, know that if you place the word `self` next to a method name, it places the method on the class instead of on an instance of the class.

 ```ruby
 class Car